-DES is well-described in many public sources (in particular, the standard itself [NIS77] is quite clear and is on-line at http://www.itl.nist.gob/fipspubs/), or see p.
+DES is well-described in many public sources (in particular, on p.
 218 of the textbook); hence the description is omitted here.

 3 Pseudorandom Functions

 We now turn to formal definitions again.
 We already know what pseudorandom generators are.
 We define pseudorandom functions.